Medical Policy: 08.01.20

 Manipulation of the Knee and Manipulation of the Shoulder

-Knee - Manipulation of the knee under anesthesia is medically necessary when performed to treat significant arthrofibrosis of the knee resulting from trauma or knee surgery.
+Knee - Manipulation of the knee under anesthesia is medically necessary when performed to treat significant arthrofibrosis of the knee.
+Following total knee arthroplasty, knee surgery, or fracture in persons having less than 90 degree range of motion, six or more weeks status post-surgery or traumatic event.

-Per the American Academy of Orthopedic Surgeons and The Arthroscopy Association of North America: Manipulation under anesthesia is included in all shoulder arthroscopy procedures and not a separate procedure.
+Per the American Academy of Orthopedic Surgeons and The Arthroscopy Association of North America: Manipulation under anesthesia is included in all arthroscopy procedures and not a separate procedure.
+Therefore, the separate billing of manipulation under anesthesia during the surgical procedure will be denied as not medically necessary.

 Manipulation of the knee and shoulder will be denied as investigational when reported for any other conditions.